-While the Parish Center is closed, Christian Meditation will meet via Zoom - Tuesdays at 7:30pm, Wednesdays at 2:30pm and Saturday at 8am.
+While the Parish Center is closed, Christian Meditation will meet via Zoom or by phone - Tuesdays at 7:30pm, Wednesdays at 2:30pm and Saturday at 8am.
 Contact Betsy at firstname.lastname@example.org.

 Christian Meditation, also known as contemplative prayer, is the prayer of silence.
 In meditation we go beyond words, thoughts and images into the presence of God within.

 St. John of the Cross said, “God is the center of my soul.”
 Meditation is this daily pilgrimage to one’s own center—a spiritual discipline that we undertake to open ourselves more to the Spirit within.
 St. Paul said that “We do not even know how to pray, but the Spirit prays within us” (Rom.
 8:26).
 As we pray, we first have to learn to become still, to become attentive.
 Only then can we enter into loving awareness of the Spirit of Jesus deep within our own heart.
 Silence is the language of the Spirit.

 The way to set out on this pilgrimage is to recite a short phrase or a word that is called a prayer word or mantra.
 This is the means of turning our attention beyond ourselves, away from our own thoughts and concerns.
 This way of prayer is not new, but rather rooted in our Christian tradition.
 It had been lost over the centuries and revived in recent years.

 Meditation is an inner journey of silence, stillness and simplicity and is the missing contemplative dimension of much of Christian life today.
 To enter the simplicity of it demands faith, discipline and courage.
 If we are faithful and patient, meditation will bring us into deeper and deeper realms of silence.
 The fruit of this prayer is in our daily lives and relationships.